-Problem solving
+- Problem solving

-    Children are taught science, history, geography, music, art, design and technology, PE, RE, PSHE and French in KS2 across the year.
+Children are taught science, history, geography, music, art, design and technology, PE, RE, PSHE and French (in KS2) across the year.
 A curriculum map is followed by teachers which ensures that the key skills in each subject are taught and that progression in learning and end points they are aiming towards are clear.
-EYFS has a specially designed curriculum, closely aligned to ‘Development Matters’ and provides an enriching environment where children can fully develop the characteristics of effective learning.
+EYFS has a specially designed curriculum, closely aligned to ‘Development Matters’ and provides an enriching environment where children can fully develop their own interests alongside the characteristics of effective learning.
 Subject leaders also ensure that there are a range of opportunities throughout the year for children to develop cultural capital.